scrapy/scrapy/docs/topics/spider-middleware.rst

    When enabled and configured, this middleware forwards the desired :ref:`Request.meta <topics-request-meta>` parameters between ``Requests`` and ``Responses``.

-   The :class:`StickyMetaParamsMiddleware` can be configured through the :attr:`~scrapy.spiders.Spider.sticky_meta_keys` spider attribute.
+   The :class:`StickyMetaParamsMiddleware` can be configured through the settings :setting:`STICKY_META_KEYS`.

    See the difference between :ref:`topics-spiders` with and without the middleware: